 If you are skipping the brine, simply pat the duck or goose dry, let it dry out for a few hours and salt it well before smoking.

 As for flavors, I am in love with the combination of smoke, duck, salt and maple.
-And not just any maple: I prefer the thick, super-premium maple syrup from Blis, which you can buy online from Earthy Delights.
+And not just any maple: I prefer the thick, super-premium maple syrup from Blis, which you can buy online.
 If you don’t want to bother with fancy syrup, boil down regular maple syrup by half; it’s close, but not the same.
 I need no other flavors in my life, but honey would be good, as would a Cajun rub, something vaguely Indian, chiles, French quatre epices, etc. Use your imagination.